kamzolov-opt/kamzolov-opt.github.io/content/papers/33_flecs_17/index.md

 ---
-title: 'Stochastic Gradient Methods with Preconditioned Updates'
+title: 'FLECS: A Federated Learning Second-Order Framework via Compression and Sketching'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Abdurakhmon Sadiev
-  - Aleksandr Beznosikov
+  - Artem Agafonov
-  - Abdulla Jasem Almansoori
   - admin
   - Rachael Tappenden
+  - Alexander Gasnikov
   - Martin Takáč

 # Author notes (optional)